 Breaking the rules and being dishonest in a way that will impact your employer and cause him trouble.

 Trump employed tens of thousands of people.
 Statistically, a certain percentage will break laws and get into trouble.
 Does Wagner think that no George Soros employee ever broke the law?
 Also, insinuating that if an employee violates laws, his boss must be guilty by association is a basic logical fallacy.
 After using all the loaded language, Wagner is now ready to provide some Fake News.
 He writes [emphasis mine]:

 During an earlier interview on Fox News on Thursday, Lanny Davis, an adviser to Cohen, said Trump’s credibility is questionable.
 Davis pointed to an assertion Trump made in April to reporters aboard Air Force One that he knew nothing about a $130,000 payment to Daniels to silence her about their alleged decade-old dalliance.

 Assertion?
 As Trump brushed past reporters, he was asked if he knew about the payment and said no. So what?
-Legal matters are often looked after by lawyers without billionaires being aware of the detail.
-This little matter was then blown up into another nothingburger by Fake News, using loaded language, doubletalk, and rigmarole.
+Legal matters are often looked after by attorneys without billionaires being aware of the detail.
+This little matter was then blown up into another nothingburger by Fake News, using loaded language, double-talk, and rigmarole.